erin-bristow/erin-bristow.github.io/_posts/2021-09-28-Recon-Village-CTF-DEFCON-29.markdown

 ## Challenge 17 (unsolved)
 *\~500 points, 0 solves*

-**Challenge Description**: Failed to archive this one as well, but I remember the description being unhelpful.
+**Challenge Description**: The third and final part of the Eva Hesington-related problems (Challenges 15, 16, and 17).
+Failed to archive this one as well, but I remember the description being unhelpful.
 I found the filepath clue below by enumerating every filepath on the site, not through any hint here.

 Opening one of the website's images in a new tab and looking at its filepath gave a hint.